 It’s all serviceability now.
 You can have a million dollars in the bank, but if you don’t have a job you’re not borrowing a thing.

 I recently sat down with one of the leading mortgage brokers in Newcastle and looked at exactly what the banks will lend based on different income levels and it is simply not possible to build a huge portflio from a modest income these days.

 So, knowing you can’t borrow a lot of money, you need to make sure the money you do borrow goes to its best use, which means making sure you get the best quality assets.

 If you can only buy two or three properties over the next 15 years, you want to make sure those properties are the best property that you can buy for that money.

 That’s why it is so vital to focus on quality and location and focus less on how many properties you’re holding.

-Asset selection is the most critical factor when buying a property.
+What we do know as a top buyers agency in Brisbane, asset selection is the most critical factor when buying a property.
 You can buy one really good property and it can do a lot better than buying three average properties.